 The VHF/UHF frequencies are not limited to the earth.
 They will zip right through the atmosphere.
 This means, that should your buddy load himself up into a hot-air balloon, and take a trip to outer space, he would, for the sake of this analogy, be able to communicate with you.

 The problem with VHF/UHF is that, due to the laws of physics, for the most part it is a means of local communications only.
 You can pump all the wattage into a radio that you want; you’re still not going to push the radio signal through a mountain, or bore through the earth.
 Remember, we are limited to Line-Of-Sight…

-Since VHF/UHF radios are limited to LOS, how might we go about jerking off some extra mileage out of them?
+Since VHF/UHF radios are limited to LOS, how might we go about milking some extra mileage out of them?

 Tactical Communications: You and your homie talk shop across a major metropolitan area.